bulletsvanity/small-dni/README.md

 You make fun of tone indicators

 You know you're really clingy or obsseive but don't do much to improve.
 I genuinely had a lot of bad experiences with you people and I advise you to not be friends with me.
-I do not like super obsseive or clingy people at all man
+I do not like super obsseive or clingy people at all man.
+Or people who control a lot.

+people who guiltrip in any way possible

 </p>